JBlitzar/hairtag/software/README.md

 cd firmware/
 # Build and flash firmware
 pio run -t upload
-# Write your keys to the device (copy your .keys file to scripts/input/ first)
+# Write your keys to the device (copy your _keyfile file to scripts/input/ first)
-python3 scripts/keywriter.py
+uv run scripts/keywriter.py
 ```

 After flashing and resetting, the device starts advertising immediately.